trezor/trezor-suite/.github/ISSUE_TEMPLATE/02_mobile_bug.md

 **Info:**

--   Remembered Wallet: yes/no
--   Suite Version: app/web, commit
+-   Mobile Suite Version: version/commit
--   Browser: name, version
 -   OS: name, version
--   Bridge: version
--   Firmware Version: model, version/commit

 **How to reproduce**
 Steps to reproduce the behavior: